 So peel and then shred your veggies to the size you want.
 Smaller matchstick cuts will get more sour than larger ones.
 Use a mandolin for more uniform cuts than what I did by hand.

 Next, we want to sprinkle salt on the daikon and carrots and mix it thoroughly.
-This will help remove some of the odor, smell, and color.
+This helps remove some of the odor, smell, and color.
 If you let it sit longer than 15 minutes, more salt will be absorbed.
 Rinse thoroughly and lightly squeeze in batches to remove excess moisture.
 Drain and dry.

 Transfer into jars and top off with the vinegar solution.